LuxembourgLearn even more about Luxembourg at oecd.org

 There is little difference in life satisfaction levels between men and women across OECD countries.
-This is true in Luxembourg, where both men and women gave their life a 7.0 grade.
-Education levels do, however, strongly influence subjective well-being.
-Whereas people who have only completed primary education In Luxembourg have a life satisfaction level of 6.4, this score reaches 7.7 for people with tertiary education.
+This is true in Luxembourg, where men gave their life a 7.2 grade and women 7.1.
+Education levels do, however, influence subjective well-being.
+Whereas people who have only completed primary education In Luxembourg have a life satisfaction level of 6.6, this score reaches 7.5 for people with tertiary education.

 Happiness, or subjective well-being, is also measured by the presence of positive experiences and feelings, and/or the absence of negative experiences and feelings.
-In Luxembourg 83% of people reported having more positive experiences in an average day (feelings of rest, pride in accomplishment, enjoyment, etc) than negative ones (pain, worry, sadness, boredom, etc).
-This figure is higher than the OECD average of 80%.
+In Luxembourg 68% of people reported having more positive experiences in an average day (feelings of rest, pride in accomplishment, enjoyment, etc.) than negative ones (pain, worry, sadness, boredom, etc.).
+This figure is lower than the OECD average of 76%.

 More ResourcesHow's Life? at a Glance

 Personal security is a core element for the well-being of individuals, and largely reflects the risks of people being physically assaulted or falling victim to other types of crime.
 Across the OECD, assault rates have generally declined in the past five years.
 In Luxembourg, almost 4.3% of people reported falling victim to assault over the previous 12 months, more than the OECD average of 3.9%.
 There is little difference between men and women in assault rates, at respectively 4.7% and 3.9%.